anirbandas18/sharenow-coding-challenge/README.md

 ---
 ### ISSUES/ENHANCEMENTS
-1. Implement circuit breaker
+1. Implement circuit breaker for service resilience in conjunction with client side load balancing
-2. Block direct access to all microservices
+2. Block direct access to all microservices, except through gateway
-3. Enable security on all microservices
+3. Enable security on all infrastructure services and core microservices
 4. Enable authentication of redis cache and mongodb database server
 5. Encrypt security credentials in configuration store
-6. Move collection of configuration files for all microservices to an external location on the file system instead of having it embedded
-7. Redis should be configured for master-slave where master is write concern and all slaves are read concerns with eventual consistency between them
+6. Redis should be configured for master-slave where master is write concern and all slaves are read concerns with eventual consistency between them
-8. The algorithm to place cars within strategic polygons by matching the name of strategic polygons, has a time complexity of O(nm) which should be reduced for better performance
+7. Synchronize bootstrap of infrastructure and core services of this project in docker-compose

 ---
 ### ADDITIONAL RESOURCES